Old Friends and New: A Late Supper

 Miss Catherine Spring is a lonely, elderly woman who lives in Brookton, among the mountains and country.
 She had grown up as part of a big family, but everyone had died years before, and she had become accustomed to the solitude.
 She had been struggling financially, and no one had responded to her advertisement for summer boarders, so she had to think of other options.
 She writes to a niece in Lowell, requesting to stay with her, but soon learns that her niece will already have a relative staying with them for the summer.
 Spring’s nephew and his wife come to have dinner with Miss Spring without notifying her beforehand.
 Her nephew, Joseph, requests some cream for his tea, so Miss Spring crosses the street to her neighbor’s house to accommodate him.
 Spring's neighbor gives her the cream, but on her walk back across the road, Spring has to cross a train platform, hurrying through the train that is stopped there.
 Before Miss Spring can climb down the stairs on the other side, however, the train departs, leaving her in a train car with two strangers: Miss Ashton and her niece, Alice West.
 Miss Spring is concerned that her guests will be worried about her absence, but feels extremely comfortable with these two welcoming women.
 In fact, the women pay for Miss Spring’s train fare back to Brookton, but Spring promises to return the money, writing down their address.

-Meanwhile, Miss Spring’s guests are panicking, unable to find her anywhere around, and already pointing to death as the likely cause of absence due to her age.
-Miss Spring returns home, however, after a very exciting adventure, and receives a letter from Alice West the next day.
+Meanwhile, Miss Spring’s guests become concerned when they cannot find her.
+Due to her age, they speculate that she may have passed away.
+Miss Spring returns home, however, after having an adventure, and receives a letter from Alice West the next day.
 West requests boarding in Miss Spring’s house, for Ashton and West are unhappy in their summer home in the mountains.
-Upon receiving this letter, Miss Spring cries for joy, and is excited for her future.
-Spring is pleased to be staying in her home, instead of moving elsewhere, and is excited to welcome such lovely guests as West and Ashton.
+Upon receiving this letter, Miss Spring gets excited for her future.
+Spring is pleased to be staying in her home, instead of moving elsewhere, and is excited to welcome her guests as West and Ashton.